 Anyway, back to shoulders… Donna Karan cleverly pioneered and perfected the ‘cold shoulder’ top back in the 80’s and created lots of off-the-shoulder pieces as well.
 She did them casually as cashmere knits and dressed up as cocktail/evening dresses.
 She often wears that look herself (see below) along with her signature statement necklaces.
 She knows that baring shoulder is sexy, but not overtly sexual like baring cleavage.

-It still looks current, and Donna Karan (the brand) still does the same design every season, even though Donna Karan (the lady) left the building a few years ago.
+Off shoulder dressing still looks modern, and Donna Karan (the brand) still does the same design every season, even though Donna Karan (the lady) left the building several years ago.
 Lucky for us ladies ‘of a certain age’ this is a trend that flatters nearly everyone, and it is certainly EVERYWHERE for spring and summer.
 I love the Tibi off-shoulder tunic I bought last summer.
-So much so, that I’ve been snooping for another one, something a little more summery than my grey flannel number.
+So much so, that I’ve been snooping around for another one, something a little more summery than my grey flannel number.
 Here are the ones currently catching my eye:

 Rosie Assoulin at Browns